Trolliverpust/Covid19_Germany_RKI_Telegrambot/README.md

 # Covid19 Germany RKI Telegrambot
-This repo contains a python script which helps you make a telegram bot who informs others about cases of Covid-19 based on data from the Robert Koch Institute.
+This repo contains a python script that helps you make a telegram bot which informs others about cases of Covid-19 based on data from the Robert Koch Institute.

 Feel free to improve.
 Runs great on a Raspberry Pi Zero W.